TheBinaryCoder0/TRANSACTION_SALES_PROJECT/frontend/README.md

     For development, you can modify components inside the src folder.
     Vite provides fast hot-reloading for an efficient development experience.

-Run the project
+Run the project:-

 To start the development server and view the application:
     ```bash
     npm run dev
     ```

 This will start the Vite development server, and you can view your application at http://localhost:3000.

-Building for Production
+Building for Production:-

 To build the frontend for production:
     ```bash
     npm run build
     ```

 This will create an optimized production build in the dist folder.